 When a serious finger injury happens, it may be beneficial to contact a child injury attorney to learn about compensation owed to you and your family.

 Types of Finger Injuries in Daycares

 There's no limit to the types of incidents that can happen to a child in a daycare setting, especially if they are not given the proper oversight by providers.
 Here are some examples of common daycare injuries involving the fingers.

-- Finger crushing injuries.
-Crushing injuries occur when the fingers are smashed, often between two hard surfaces.
+- Finger-crushing injuries.
+Crushing injuries occur when the child's fingers are smashed, often between two hard surfaces.
 This may cause broken bones and shattering which is difficult to repair.